EWU logo

 a.
 Quantitative and Symbolic Reasoning Requirement

-(1) Placement Exam: Students who have not fulfilled the Quantitative and Symbolic Reasoning requirement must complete a Mathematics placement exam if they have not completed the equivalent of MTHD 103, MTHD 104, or MTHD 106 with a >C.
+(1) Placement Assessment: Students who have not fulfilled the Quantitative and Symbolic Reasoning requirement must complete a Mathematics placement survey to determine course level.

-Transfer students must take the Mathematics placement test unless they have an approved direct-transfer associate degree or they have earned placement through completion of a course transferable course to a mathematics course from the EWU catalog with a grade of >C.
+Transfer students must take the Mathematics placement survey unless they have an approved direct-transfer associate degree or they have earned placement through completion of a transferable course to a mathematics course from the EWU catalog with a grade of C or higher.

 Note: the most current Mathematics placement information is found on the EWU Mathematics website.